Soil Stabilization – Strengthen, Preserve, and Protect

-When soil is stabilized it is stronger and safer.
-Stabilization is used to reduce the permeability and compress-ability of the area in order to increase the load bearing capacity.
-Areas that are stabilized for strength purposes include roads, highways, parking lots, earthen runways, building and oil field pads and much more.
-Products we use to strengthen roads and building pads include BaseBind and Dura-Loc.
+When the soil is stabilized it is stronger and safer.
+Stabilization is used to reduce the permeability and compress-ability of the area in order to increase the load-bearing capacity.
+Areas that are stabilized for strength purposes include roads, highways, parking lots, earthen runways, buildings, oil field pads and much more.
+The superior products we use to strengthen roads and building pads include BaseBind and Dura-Loc.
 These products will not only increase the strength of the entire road, it will build up the areas that frequently cause issues with breakouts and breakdowns.

 Call Desert Mountain Corporation at 877-718-3878 to learn more about Soil Stabilization or your local representative:

 Arizona & Mining – Klif Rader at O: 480-588-6327 or C: 432-924-2768

 Arizona – Government & Commercial – Emiley Bessey at O: 480-588-6327 or C: 480-431-0793

 California (Southern) – Klif Rader at O: 480-588-6327 or C: 432-924-2768

 Colorado (Northern) – Landon Dipprey at 307-226-0456